source-academy/general/educator/assessment/README.md

 ## SECRET

 Represents an secret test case.
-Secret test cases will not be sent to students.
+Secret test cases will not be sent to students but will be sent to the grading workspace.
 Optional.
 Can have many.

 ### Attributes